Edinburgh Airport

-The airport is the busiest airport in Scotland based on passenger numbers, with 14.4 million passengers flying from the airport in 2023, a 28% increase on passenger numbers from 2022.
+The airport is the busiest in Scotland based on passenger numbers, with 15.8 million passengers flying from the airport in 2024, a 10% increase on passenger numbers from 2023.
 A total of 35 airlines use the airport to fly to over 152 international destinations.
-During 2024, Edinburgh Airport experienced its busiest year in terms of passenger numbers, with a total of 15 million passengers.
-It also marked the busiest year for any Scottish airport in history.
-As well as being the busiest airport in Scotland, Edinburgh Airport is the sixth busiest airport in the United Kingdom.
+As well as being the busiest airport in Scotland, it is the sixth busiest airport in the United Kingdom.

 History

 Early years

 In 1916, Turnhouse Aerodrome opened as the northernmost British air defence base in World War I used by the Royal Flying Corps.

 In 1918, the Royal Air Force was formed and the airfield was named RAF Turnhouse and ownership was transferred to the Air Ministry.

 From 1925, the small base was used to house the 603 (City of Edinburgh) Squadron, which consisted of DH 9As, Westland Wapitis, Hawker Harts, and Hawker Hind light bombers.
 All the aircraft used a grass airstrip.

 In 1939, when the Second World War broke out, RAF Fighter Command took control over the airfield and a runway of 3900 ft was paved to handle the Supermarine Spitfire.
 During the Battle of Britain, 3, 65, and 141 Squadrons were present at the airbase.